Sondosissa18/Sondosissa18/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studying Computer Science at kenzie Academy and studied Mathematics at Indiana University Northwest.
-- 💼 &nbsp; Working as a Subsitute Teacher as a temporary job.
+- 💼 &nbsp; Currently Working as a Teacher.
 - 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
 - ✍️ &nbsp; Pursuing Graphic Design and Blog Writing as hobbies/side hustles.